Wrestling

 Genesis 33:17, Jasher 33:3-4

-And Jacob there built himself a house, and he pitched his tent there, and he made booths for his cattle, therefore he called the name of that place Succoth.
-And Jacob remained in Succoth 18 months.
+Jacob built himself a house and pitched his tent there.
+He also made shelters for his cattle, which is why the place was called Succoth.
+He stayed in Succoth for 18 months.

 Y: 2214 | M: 4 | Jacob goes to Shalem and purchases land